 This will give you a sense of how effective your bot is in collecting the information you need.
 Then, you can use this insight to adjust your questions and workflow to maximize the number of users who complete your survey — along with the value you get from your chatbot.

-Customer feedback is an extremely valuable resource for any business.
-It can help you make the kinds of changes to your products and services that your customers want to see, and make informed choices that allow you to boost customer satisfaction over time.
+Customer feedback surveys are an extremely valuable resource for any business.
+They help you make the kinds of changes to your products and services that your customers want to see.